These terms and conditions contain legal obligations. Please read these terms and conditions carefully before purchasing your Tickets online.

 This ticket remains the property of the organisation ( The East Lancashire Railway) for whom Quaytickets has sold the ticket.

-Tickets are non-refundable or exchangeable except in the event of cancellation by The East Lancashire Railway.
+Travel tickets are non-refundable ,exchangeable or transferable to a 3rd party.
 Quaytickets/East Lancashire Railway, Refund Protection/ and transaction fees are non-refundable in all circumstances.

 The East Lancashire Railway reserves the right at their sole discretion to refuse admission and in this instance a refund may be offered at the sole discretion of the East Lancashire Railway.

 Tickets can only be purchased for personal use only, and not purchased as part of any form of business or commercial activity, the ticket may not be resold or offered for resale by anyone whether at a premium or otherwise.